externIE/externieblog/README.md

 # Duoshuo settings
-duoshuo_username: XXX # Share component is depend on Comment so we can NOT use share only.
+duoshuo_username: externIE # Share component is depend on Comment so we can NOT use share only.
 duoshuo_share: true                     # set to false if you want to use Comment without Sharing

 # Analytics settings
 # Baidu Analytics
-#ba_track_id: xxx
+#ba_track_id: 4cc1f2d8f3067386cc5cdb626a202900
 # Google Analytics
-#ga_track_id: 'xxx'            # Format: UA-xxxxxx-xx
+#ga_track_id: 'UA-49627206-1'            # Format: UA-xxxxxx-xx
-#ga_domain: xxx
+#ga_domain: huangxuan.me

 # Sidebar settings
 sidebar: true                           # whether or not using Sidebar.
-sidebar-about-description: "正在努力探索iOS开发的最佳实践。"
+sidebar-about-description: "逼优鸡杀手"
-sidebar-avatar: http://daiweilai.github.io/img/common/avatar.jpg      # use absolute URL, seeing it's used in both `/` and `/about/`
+sidebar-avatar: http://externie.github.io/img/common/avatar.jpg      # use absolute URL, seeing it's used in both `/` and `/about/`